jayantkjh/Fun-with-Images/README.md

 This Repository contains:

-(1) Chess board image Creation using Numpy
+*  Chess board image Creation using Numpy
-(2) Cropping some parts of the image and swapping it with other cropped image (3) Making of  a collage photo
+*  Cropping some parts of the image and swapping it with other cropped image
+*  Making a collage photo